vimanari/alpha-blog/README.md

-This is the repository for the Alpha Blog
+Alpha Blog - basic blog page using Ruby on Rails.